Characters: Umineko When They Cry Other

 - Loss of Identity: He is terrified at the idea that "Battler Ushiromiya" could "take over his body" and he could wake up as someone else.

 - Meaningful Rename: His current name was given to him by Ikuko.
-The characters of his name mean "18" which was Batller's age at the time of the Rokkenjima incident, and the only thing he remembered after his accident.
+The characters of his name mean "18" which was his age at the time of the Rokkenjima incident, after which Ikuko found him, and the only thing he remembered after his accident.

 - Morality Pet: Ikuko isn't a very nice person to anybody, except Tooya.